Safe Learning for Contact-Rich Robot Tasks: A Survey from Classical Learning-Based Methods to Safe Foundation Models: Introduction

 In contrast to the aforementioned surveys, our work uniquely focuses on the intersection of safe learning and contact-rich robotics, where safety must be ensured not only in policy learning but also in dynamic interaction with the environment.
 We systematically review methods that account for safety during physical contact, discuss open challenges in real-world applications, and outline promising directions for future research.
-We conducted a detailed analysis of the research intensity in this field over recent years, covering the period from 2018 to the present (2025).
-Fig.~\ref{fig:trend} shows the trend of research interest in this area.
+We conducted a detailed analysis of the research intensity in this field over recent years, covering the period from 2018 to the present 2025.
+Figure~\ref{fig:trend} illustrates the trend of research interest in this area, along with the examples of robotic experiments associated with the keywords “safety,” “contact-rich robotics,” and “learning.”

-Therefore, it is necessary to provide a comprehensive survey of recent advancements in safe learning for robotic contact-rich tasks.
+Therefore, it is necessary to provide a comprehensive and timely survey of recent advancements in safe learning for robotic contact-rich tasks.
 This survey focuses on learning-based approaches that directly integrate safety mechanisms into the learning process, such as safe reinforcement learning and model-based safety strategies.
 We deliberately exclude imitation learning methods, as their primary objective is to replicate demonstrated behaviors rather than actively managing safety during exploration or execution, an aspect critical in contact-rich environments where uncertainty and dynamic interaction play a significant role.
+Regarding the scope of task, see~\ref{subsec:task_defi}.